Ulysses S Grant

 January 19 1807 - October 12 1870

 Robert E. Lee was the Confederate general in charge of the Army of Northern Virginia and at the end of the war Supreme Commander of remaining Confederate forces.
-Lee was considered to be one of the finest generals in the United States at the outbreak of succession and was offered command of Union armies but declined.
+Lee was considered to be one of the finest generals in the United States at the outbreak of secession and was offered command of Union armies but declined.
 When Virginia left the Union, Lee remained loyal to his home state and became a general for the Confederacy.
 Lee's surrender in 1865 marked the end of the Civil war and Lee himself strongly supported reconciliation between the North and South, particularly in rejecting any suggestions for a southern insurgency against the Union.
 After the war Lee became the president of what is today known as Washington and Lee University.

 Stonewall Jackson